Employee Scheduling: The Complete Guide for Small Teams

 Step 3: Build the schedule

-With coverage needs and availability in hand, building the schedule is straightforward:
+With your coverage grid and everyone's availability, building the schedule is almost mechanical:

 Step 4: Publish with enough lead time